Madera County Department of Public Health

 How does Madera County use and disclose my health information?

-Madera County Public Health Department stores health-related records about you, including program eligibility, case management records, and prior authorizations for health services.
+Madera County Department of Public Health stores health-related records about you, including program eligibility, case management records, and prior authorizations for health services.
 We use this information and give it to others for the following reasons:

-- Treatment: Madera County Public Health Department uses your PHI to coordinate your health care.
+- Treatment: Madera County Department of Public Health uses your PHI to coordinate your health care.
 We disclose it to hospitals, clinics, physicians, and other health care providers to enable them to provide health care services to you.

-- Payment: Madera County Public Health Department uses and discloses your PHI so that we may, if needed, receive payment for health care services you received, including determining your eligibility for benefits for the appropriate health care program.
+- Payment: Madera County Department of Public Health uses and discloses your PHI so that we may, if needed, receive payment for health care services you received, including determining your eligibility for benefits for the appropriate health care program.

-- Contact: Madera County Public Health Department may contact you and provide appointment reminders or information about treatment options available to you.
+- Contact: Madera County Department of Public Health may contact you and provide appointment reminders or information about treatment options available to you.
 We may also contact you about other health related services that may interest you.

 Can others involved in my health care receive information about me?